visit-dav/visit/src/doc/cli_manual/functions.rst

   LaunchNowin(program) -> integer

-program : type
+program : string
-    The complete path to the top level 'visit' script.
+    The complete path as a string to the top level 'visit' script.

 return type : integer
     The Launch functions return 1 for success and 0 for failure